unicode-org/message-format-wg/spec/registry.md

 ### Digit Size Options

 Some _options_ of number _functions_ are defined to take a "digit size option".
-Implementations of number _functions_ use these _options_ to control aspects of numeric display such as the number of fraction, integer, or significant digits.
+The _function handlers_ for number _functions_ use these _options_ to control aspects of numeric display such as the number of fraction, integer, or significant digits.

 A "digit size option" is an _option_ value that the _function_ interprets as a small integer value greater than or equal to zero.
-Implementations MAY define an upper limit on the resolved value of a digit size option option consistent with that implementation's practical limits.
+Implementations MAY define an upper limit on the _resolved value_ of a digit size option option consistent with that implementation's practical limits.

-In most cases, the value of a digit size option will be a string that encodes the value as a decimal integer.
+In most cases, the value of a digit size option will be a string that encodes the value as a non-negative integer.
 Implementations MAY also accept implementation-defined types as the value.
 When provided as a string, the representation of a digit size option matches the following ABNF:
 >```abnf
 > digit-size-option = "0" / (("1"-"9") [DIGIT])
 >```

+If the value of a digit size option does not evaluate as a non-negative integer, or if the value exceeds any implementation-defined upper limit or any option-specific lower limit, a _Bad Option Error_ is emitted.

 ### Number Selection

 Number selection has three modes:
 - `exact` selection matches the operand to explicit numeric keys exactly
-- `plural` selection matches the operand to explicit numeric keys exactly or to plural rule categories if there is no explicit match
+- `plural` selection matches the operand to explicit numeric keys exactly followed by a plural rule category if there is no explicit match
-- `ordinal` selection matches the operand to explicit numeric keys exactly or to ordinal rule categories if there is no explicit match
+- `ordinal` selection matches the operand to explicit numeric keys exactly followed by an ordinal rule category if there is no explicit match

 When implementing [`MatchSelectorKeys(resolvedSelector, keys)`](/spec/formatting.md#resolve-preferences)
-where `resolvedSelector` is the resolved value of a _selector_ _expression_ and `keys` is a list of strings, numeric selectors perform as described below.
+where `resolvedSelector` is the _resolved value_ of a _selector_
+and `keys` is a list of strings, numeric selectors perform as described below.